 The role of vitamin D for hair growth/loss isn’t conclusive.
 But according to a 2019 study, there may be a substantial link between having enough vitamin D and avoiding hair loss.

 B vitamins—specifically biotin (vitamin B7)—are involved in the health of your hair, skin, and nails.
 In particular, some studies link biotin deficiency to hair loss.
+In particular, a 2017 study found that 38 percent of study participants reporting hair loss had a biotin deficiency.

 This mineral is important for carrying oxygen to every cell in the body.
 Iron deficiency symptoms include weak/brittle nails, paleness/pallor, and hair loss.